Misc

 West Okoboji Lake

-Lake level is at crest.
+Lake level is below crest.
 Black Crappie - Fair: Bluegill - Good.
 Largemouth Bass - Good.
 Pumpkinseed - Good.
 Walleye - Fair.
 Yellow Perch - Fair: Sorting may be needed.

-Water levels are at crest.
+Water levels are at or below crest.
 Water temperatures are in the upper 60s low 70s.
 Water temperatures have slowly been decreasing with the cooler nights.
-Bass and panfish bite has continued to be good on most lake.
+Bass and panfish bite has continued to be good on most lakes.
 For current conditions, call the Spirit Lake District Office at 712-336-1840.

 NORTHEAST